Skip to main content

-Bun implements the node:dns module.
+Bun implements its own dns module and the node:dns module.

 import * as dns from "node:dns";

-const addrs = await dns.promises.resolve4("bun.sh", { ttl: true });
+const addrs = await dns.promises.resolve4("bun.com", { ttl: true });

 console.log(addrs);